 “ACT is generally seen as fitting comfortably with the underlying philosophies and assumptions of social work.
 It is a therapy which is inherently non-pathologising, which holds the client as the ultimate expert of their own experience, and which strives to help individuals flourish and thrive in accordance with what they truly value.
-This introductory workshop is perfect for clinicians who have no background knowledge of Acceptance and Commitment Therapy (ACT) or who have only been exposed to the model briefly, and those who wish to gain a more thorough understanding of the core ideas and principles it encompasses”.
+This introductory presentation is perfect for clinicians who have no background knowledge of Acceptance and Commitment Therapy (ACT) or who have only been exposed to the model briefly, and those who wish to gain a more thorough understanding of the core ideas and principles it encompasses”.
 Brendon Knott.

 Participants will obtain an understanding of:

 - The philosophical and scientific foundations of ACT

 - How to think about behaviour in functional terms

 - The six core ACT processes which give rise to psychological flexibility

 - Basic case conceptualisation using the ACT model